Between Installation and Video Games: When Alternative Controllers Shift the Codes of Gaming

 Let us first return to the origin of the term “alternative controller”.
 In the early 2010s, artists such as the collective One Life Remains began to assert a creative practice located at the intersection of design, gaming, and installation.
 At the same time, a few researchers, like anthropologist Nicolas Nova, took a close interest in gamepads and peripherals.
 In 2014, the Game Developers Conference (GDC)—the annual gathering of video game creators in San Francisco—dedicated part of its exhibition to independent projects, under the “altctrl” banner, that divert and rework traditional gamepads, keyboards, and mice.
 The initiative immediately resonated within the independent game community.
 “I discovered a new diversity of games.
 For me, it showed that there was a physical space—a materiality—for video games,” says Henri Morawski, production manager at Random Bazar, an association specialising in alternative controllers.
 Since then, alternative controllers have been studied in more depth, notably through the reference work of artist-researcher Tatiana Vilela dos Santos, with a PhD thesis defended in 2024: “Le mouvement altctrl, repenser la matérialité du jeu à l’ère de sa dématérialisation” (“The altctrl movement: rethinking the materiality of play in the era of its dematerialisation”).

-From the outset, two tendencies in alternative controllers can be observed.
-First, a category that seeks to distort screens themselves, as in Line Wobbler, a work by artist and developer Robin Baumgarten.
-Here, the very minimalist game is composed of a simple joystick and a LED strip—there is, strictly speaking, no screen at all.
-The second, more common category includes works that hijack controllers standardised by the gaming industry (gamepad, mouse, keyboard, but also tablets, phones, etc.).
-One example is Digitalympics by artist and teacher Florent Deloison, an athletics game inviting players to run a 110-metre hurdles race by scrolling with their fingers.
+From the outset, we can observe two trends in alternative controllers: the first category aims to distort the screens, as seen in Line Wobbler, a work by artist and developer Robin Baumgarten.
+Here, this very minimalist game consists of a simple joystick and an LED strip.
+So, without a screen in the traditional sense.
+The second category, the more common one, includes works that repurpose controllers standardized by the gaming industry (gamepads, mice, keyboards, but also tablets, phones, etc.).
+An example is Scrollathon by Filipe Vilas-Boas, a race played by scrolling with the fingers.
+Or, following the same principle, Digitalympics by artist and teacher Florent Deloison, an athletics game inviting players to run a 110-metre hurdles race by scrolling with their fingers.
 Another is La rhétorique peut casser des briques, where each player must use voice ommands—speaking into a phone—to control the pieces.
 “The player has to talk to control a Tetris game.
 But there’s a constraint: each word can only be used once, so you have to find synonyms,” smiles Florent Deloison.
 Alternative controllers, extensively documented on the website Shake That Button, therefore raise questions about game mechanics, playability, and of course about pleasure and fun in art.

 This philosophy of détourning and bypassing manifests in handmade interfaces, designed in a resolutely DIY spirit.
 “It’s really close to maker culture: craft-based fabrication, sharing, open source.
 Controllers are often designed in fab labs.
 With alternative controllers, I have a freedom I won’t find anywhere else,” explains artist Émilie Breslavetz, who collaborates with Léon Denise.